khickel/GradleLegacyNativeMigration/README.md

 * TODO Add example for a manual test where stageDebug doesn't recopy the target file if it was manually deleted, unless it had to rebuild the input file.
 I haven't yet been able to recreate this in this stripped down example.

+* TODO Come up with a way to make code analysis in Visual Studio work.
+Currently you can do it by commenting in '/analyze' and commenting out '/WX' in commonNativeUtils.gradle, before running the code analysis, but it would be better to somehow make that automatic.